13th Global Dialogue Platform on Anticipatory Humanitarian Action

 Imagine if movement through crisis felt like traversing a rainbow: a protective arc carrying people away from danger with dignity and care.
 Each color, a form of support: data and science, peace committees, community-informed early warnings, social protection, and cultural knowledge.
 Together, they form a spectrum of care strong enough to make movement safe rather than desperate.

 In reality, the rainbow is uneven.
 Some travel safely and on a whim; others must move through unbelievable danger, stress, and exhaustion.
 The rainbow’s very exuberance exposes that imbalance.
-It asks why existence is safe and joyful for some and near-impossible for others.
+It asks why existence is safe and joyful for some and near impossible for others.

 Anticipatory action, at its best, extends the arc of that rainbow: broadening trust, foresight, and protection to help carry everyone forward, together.

-The challenge now is to walk through that gate together: to center communities by letting people lead with what they are already doing, defining their own partnerships and parameters, and let their imaginaries shape what lies on the other side.
+In Eastern Africa, that gate is already open.
+Rainfall data and agricultural knowledge travel in song from village to village.
+In Western Africa, children are learning to read weather and recognize early warning signs.
+The challenge now is to walk through that gate together: to center communities by letting people lead with what they are already doing, defining their own partnerships and parameters, and letting their imaginaries shape what lies on the other side.

-A large-scale model for the messy work we need
+A large-scale model for system work

 Like galaxies colliding, anticipatory action is now about learning to move within irreversible change.